Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Experiments

-\textit{No-force}, which did not use F/T sensory information, executed accurate reaching and grasping, but poor manipulation during \textit{Rotate} caused a slip during bottle cap opening (Fig. \ref{fig:failure_nosensor}), which resulted in a lower final success rate than \textit{DA-force}.
+Second, \textbf{\textit{No-force}}, which did not use F/T sensory information, executed accurate reaching and grasping; however, poor manipulation during \textit{Rotate} caused a slip during cap opening (Fig. \ref{fig:failure_nosensor}), which resulted in a lower final success rate than \textit{DA-force}.

-\textit{No-DA} failed at accurately reaching the cap because it lacked the dual-action system (Fig. \ref{fig:failure_nodual_}).
-Some may argue that the gripper touched the bottle cap; therefore, simply closing it may lead to successful grasping.
-However, the bottle collapsed when the gripper was manually closed (Fig. \ref{fig:faiulre_nodual_force_close}).
+Third, \textbf{\textit{No-DA}} failed at accurately reaching the cap because it lacked the dual-action system (Fig. \ref{fig:failure_nodual}).
+Some may argue that the gripper touched the bottle cap; therefore, simply closing it may have led to successful grasping.
+However, the bottle collapsed when the gripper was closed manually.

-Finally, \textit{No-gaze} demonstrated low accuracy for both \textit{GraspBottle} and \textit{GraspCap} (Fig. \ref{fig:failure_global}).
-This low accuracy was because the global vision-based policy was weak against distractions caused by the visual gap during M2R transfer.
+Finally, \textbf{\textit{No-gaze}} demonstrated low accuracy for both \textit{GraspBottle} and \textit{GraspCap} (Fig. \ref{fig:failure_global}).
+This low accuracy was because the global vision-based policy was weak against distractions caused by the visual gap.
 The visualized example of two-dimensional visual features extracted by SpatialSoftmax on the global vision processing network demonstrated the difference in the feature coordinates between the demonstration data collected by the master (validation set) and the robot data collected by \textit{DA-force} during the test (Fig. \ref{fig:ssm_sample}).
 Some features focused on similar areas (Fig. \ref{fig:ssm_16}, \ref{fig:ssm_19}), whereas others focused on different areas (Fig. \ref{fig:ssm_2}, \ref{fig:ssm_30}).
 This difference resulted in errors in the action output computed from the MLP layer.
 Therefore the architecture using global vision failed to predict the accurate action.

+Fig. \ref{fig:att_res} shows examples of F/T sensory values and the attention.
+First, sensory values of successful and failure trial were separately gathered from trials of \textit{DA-force} and \textit{No-force}.
+Then, the attention rollout \cite{abnar2020quantifying} of the Transformer from the force feedback network was computed.
+Then, the two-dimensional attention-rollout was averaged on each channel.
+The result demonstrates that if the robot failed to \textit{Rotate} (Fig. \ref{fig:failure_release}), the force of the $z$-axis on the right arm (R:fz) increased during rotation (Fig. \ref{fig:sensor_fail}, time step $5-11$), and the Transformer captured such an abnormality (Fig. \ref{fig:att_fail}).
+By contrast, in the successful trial, the force of R:fz did not increase (Fig. \ref{fig:sensor_succ}); therefore, the Transformer did not give any \textit{alert} (Fig. \ref{fig:att_succ}).
+Therefore, the F/T sensor provides prediction whether the robot would fail, and the proposed Transformer-based method can capture such alert.

+Table \ref{tab:success_rate_bottles} represents the results comparison of all bottles.
+Even though the \textit{bottle-B} and \textit{C} are trained with smaller number of dataset, the neural network well adapted to those new bottles.